 “He has showed you, O man, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God.”

 Our location in the heart of Phoenix gives us a unique opportunity to intersect with the neighborhood around us to bring about flourishing.
-Our vision is to address the immediate and long-term needs of our community through three focused initiatives.
-We believe these are biblical mandates on how the Lord desires us to take the gospel to the places where we live, work, study, and play.
+Our vision is to address both the immediate and long-term needs of our community.

+Building up brothers and sisters was imperative to the vitality of the early Christian church, and we work to continue that vision through partnerships with organizations like HustlePHX.
 Motivated by Christian faith, HustlePHX encourages the creation of sustainable business ventures that affirms the dignity of people and lead to the flourishing of all communities in Phoenix.